 What this means at Leicester’s Hospitals

-It is currently a requirement within Leicester’s Hospitals that all researchers attend a GCP session every three years.
+It is currently a requirement within Leicester’s Hospitals that all researchers attend a Research training session every three years.

-For studies not sponsored by Leicester’s Hospitals, it is recommended that you check with your Sponsor with regards to their GCP training requirements and also refer to the Host training SOP requirements.
+For studies not sponsored by Leicester’s Hospitals, it is recommended that you check with your Sponsor with regards to their research training requirements and also refer to the Host training SOP requirements.

 The following sessions are aimed at researchers who will be undertaking research that does NOT involve investigational medicinal products.
 Please note, if you later wish to work on a clinical study that involves investigational medicinal products (CTIMP), further training will be required.